Little Women Season 1 Review – A K-Drama Story With Depth

 Summary

-Set up to be a standout K-drama, Little Women thrives in its dedication to storytelling depth
+Little Women thrives in its dedication to storytelling depth

-However, such individualism causes all three sisters to become entangled in their own ordeals, ones that will undoubtedly become intertwined as time goes on, though leaves the trio facing their respective problems alone for now.
 In-joo, the eldest, is a sidelined office worker who is thrust into an investigation into 70 billion won’s worth of slush fund money that has disappeared after the death of Hwa-young.
 Middle child In-kyung has been suspended as a reporter for drinking on the job, but refuses to waver in her pursuit of the truth behind elite attorney Jae-sang’s actions in an old case that led to four suicides.
 In-hye, the youngest of the family, is a talented artist, which proves to be her downfall when the rich kid Hyo-rin uses such skills for personal gain.

 At the moment, these narratives are set aside from each other, afforded their own time to breathe as the characters within them grow.
-Most fascinating has been the escalation of In-joo’s personal circumstances as she navigates life from being a worker isolated from the core group, to a person who lost her one companion due to the death of the enigmatic Hwa-young (a hefty windfall was afforded to the eldest of the Oh family here, however), to someone prodding into what could be a labyrinthine murder case.
+Most fascinating has been the escalation of In-joo’s personal circumstances as she navigates life from being a worker isolated from the core group to a person who lost her one companion due to the death of the enigmatic Hwa-young (a hefty windfall was afforded to the eldest of the Oh family here, however), to someone prodding into what could be a labyrinthine murder case.

 The stakes are constantly being raised, the information we’re told switched around and repackaged depending on who tells it, all helping us feel just as confused-yet-determined as the protagonist we’re watching solve things on our behalf.
 Jung Seo-kyoung has always had a knack for depth in her scripts, this is no different.

-Netflix, Streaming Service, TV Reviews
+Netflix, Platform, TV, TV Reviews